-When the weather starts to turn chilly, I want to grab a mug of hot apple cider and go on a hayride.
-I also want to play in the leaves.
+When the weather starts to turn chilly, I want to grab a mug of hot apple cider and play amongst the fall foliage.
 While I do not often get the opportunity to jump in leaf piles, I do admire the beautiful burnished hues on the trees and ground.
 Therefore, today I'm sharing my fall-inspired haiku poetry worksheet so students across the country can compose some nature haikus!
-Even if geographically you don't experience all the seasons, students can still appreciate the natural world this autumn.

 A haiku is a three-line poem that originated in Japan during the seventh century.
 These poems are usually written about nature and capture a single image or moment it time.
 The structure is based on syllables: five in the first line, seven in the second and five in the third.